dralshehri/luhncheck/README.rst

 .. |version| image:: https://img.shields.io/pypi/v/saudi-id-validator.svg
     :alt: PyPI Package latest release
     :target: https://pypi.python.org/pypi/saudi-id-validator

-A Python package to validate ID numbers of Saudi Arabian identity cards for both citizens and residents.

 The validation formula is based on `Luhn algorithm`_ which is in wide use today by many governments to distinguish valid numbers from mistyped or